Canadian River

-The Canadian River is the longest tributary of the Arkansas River in the United States.
-It is about 1026 mi long, starting in Colorado and traveling through New Mexico, the Texas Panhandle, and Oklahoma.
+The Canadian River is the longest tributary of the Arkansas River.
+Entirely within the United States, it is about 1026 mi long, starting in Colorado and traveling through New Mexico, the Texas Panhandle, and Oklahoma.
 The drainage area is about 47700 mi2.

-The Canadian is sometimes referred to as the South Canadian River to differentiate it from the North Canadian River that flows into it.
+The Canadian is sometimes referred to as the South Canadian River to differentiate it from its tributary the North Canadian River.

 Etymology

 On John C. Fremont's route map of 1845, the river's name is listed as "Goo-al-pah or Canadian River" from the Comanche and Kiowa name for the river (Kiowa gúlvàu, /[ɡúᵈl.pʼɔː]/ red river).
 In 1929, Muriel H. Wright wrote that the Canadian River was named about 1820 by French traders who noted another group of traders from Canada (Canadiens) had camped on the river near its confluence with the Arkansas River.

 According to the Encyclopedia of Oklahoma History and Culture, Spanish explorers in the 17th and 18th centuries called it the Rio Buenaventura and the Magdalena.
 The upper part was called Rio Colorado by the Spanish.

 A more recent explanation comes from William Bright, who wrote that the name is "probably derived from Río Canadiano", a Spanish spelling of the Caddo word káyántinu, which was the Caddo people's name for the nearby Red River.

 The name could be of Spanish origin from the word cañada (meaning "glen"), as the Canadian River formed a steep canyon in northern New Mexico and a somewhat broad canyon in Texas.
 A few historical records document that explanation.
 Edward Hale, writing in 1929, considered the French origin of the name most probable.
 In fact, the river was regularly used by Canadian fur traders (such as Louis Feuilli and Jean Chapuis, as well as the Mallet brothers) trying to establish contact with Santa Fe as early as 1752.